College Admission Tests: ACT, SAT, and SAT Subject Tests

 Beverly Hills High School offers SAT and ACT prep workshops and courses on campus throughout the school year.
 We do not endorse one company over the other.
 If you are interested in receiving test preparation from any of the companies listed below, we strongly suggest that you ask for references.

-During 2017-2018, BHHS will offer the following programming for SAT and ACT preparation as described below.
-For more information and to register please see downloadable flyers below, or review the Daily Bulletin and emails via Jupiter.
+During 2018-2019, BHHS will offer programming for SAT and ACT preparation.
+For more information and to register we will send information out via the Daily Bulletin and emails via Jupiter.
+Please see a sample of what we offer:

 * Mock SAT/ACT